-MUS 365 Electronic Instruments Techniques and Pedagogy 2 This course introduces students to a range of computer-based music technologies.
+MUS 365 Electronic Instruments Techniques & Pedagogy

+This course introduces students to a range of computer-based music technologies.
 Extensive work is done with the music notation/MIDI program, Finale.
 Students will also explore using pre-set patches, sequencing, and creating new synthesized sounds.
 CD ROM programs for music history, music education, music theory, and ear-training will also be explored.
 Students will be expected to log lab hours in the music technology studio.
 This course is an elective in all music majors, minors, and emphases.
 (Offered every spring.
 Prerequisites: music reading ability, computer literacy.
 Studio course.)

-MUS 366 Vocal Techniques and Pedagogy This course is designed for advanced singers who wish to gain techniques and practice in teaching vocal technique, both in working with individual voice lessons and with choral groups.
+MUS 366 Vocal Techniques & Pedagogy

+This course is designed for advanced singers who wish to gain techniques and practice in teaching vocal technique, both in working with individual voice lessons and with choral groups.
 This course is required for the vocal tracks of the director of parish music (DPM) program and the music teaching major.
 Activities include leading warm-ups and teaching peer voice lessons.
 (Offered even falls.
 Prerequisites: private voice study and consent of instructor.
 Studio course.)

-MUS 367 Percussion Techniques and Pedagogy This course acquaints students with the techniques and challenges of teaching and playing percussion instruments.
+MUS 367 Percussion Techniques & Pedagogy

+This course acquaints students with the techniques and challenges of teaching and playing percussion instruments.
 (Offered even springs.)
 Prerequisite: music reading ability.
 Studio course.)

-MUS 368 Jazz Improvisation 1 Students will explore concepts used in jazz improvisation.
-(Offered odd springs.Prerequisites: A workable knowledge of scales, chords, chord progressions, sight-reading, and a familiarity with the musical vocabulary.
+MUS 368 Jazz Improvisation

+Students will explore concepts used in jazz improvisation.
+(Offered odd springs.
+Prerequisites: A workable knowledge of scales, chords, chord progressions, sight-reading, and a familiarity with the musical vocabulary.
 Studio course.)

-MUS 369 Art of Accompanying This course is designed as a practice and provides students with the skills necessary to become artistic and capable accompanists.
+MUS 369 Art of Accompanying

+This course is designed as a practice and provides students with the skills necessary to become artistic and capable accompanists.
 Areas explored include vocal, instrumental, and choral accompanying.
 (Offered odd falls.
 Prerequisite: MUS840 or other previous private piano study.
 Studio course.)

-MUS 424 Keyboard Literature 2 A survey of keyboard instruments, literature and styles from 1600 to the present, excluding that which relates directly to the organ.
+MUS 424 Keyboard Literature

+A survey of keyboard instruments, literature and styles from 1600 to the present, excluding that which relates directly to the organ.
 (Offered odd springs.
 Prerequisites: MUS120, MUS840 or other previous private piano study.)
-MUS 425 Choral Literature 2 A study of the choral literature from the Renaissance through the present (including global choral music) forms the material for this course.
-Choral composers and representative compositions from each era are studied.
-The historical perspective on choral music is discussed and a filing card reference library developed.
-(Offered odd falls.
-Prerequisites: MUS120, MUS202 or consent of instructor.)

-MUS 2 426 Instrumental Literature Instrumental literature will emphasize literature for school-aged groups.
+MUS 426 Instrumental Literature

+Instrumental literature will emphasize literature for school-aged groups.
 Instrumental composers and compositions are studied through lecture, listening, reading, and student presentations.
 Students also develop a level II and III, four-year curriculum for band and orchestra.
 Teaching strategies based on the National Standards for Arts Education will also be discussed.
 (Offered even falls.
 Prerequisites: MUS120, MUS202 or consent of instructor.)

-MUS 427 Organ Literature This course surveys organ literature of various historical, national, and stylistic types.
+MUS 427 Organ Literature

+This course surveys organ literature of various historical, national, and stylistic types.
 Historical organ design, performance practice and aesthetics are emphasized.
 (Offered even falls.)